-Within Volume One of the BCA the provisions only apply to Class 2 and Class 3 buildings, as residential buildings are considered to present the greatest risk to life.
-The provisions also only apply in areas that have been designated as ';bushfire prone areas'.
+Within Volume One of the BCA the provisions only apply to a Class 2 or Class 3 building, or a Class 10a building or deck associated with a Class 2 or 3 building, as residential buildings are considered to present the greatest risk to life.
+The provisions also only apply in areas that have been designated as 'bushfire prone areas'.